Scotland: Cuisine

-Sport
+Sports

-Scotland hosts its own national sporting competitions and has independent representation at several international sporting events, including the FIFA World Cup, the UEFA Nations League, the UEFA European Championship, the Rugby Union World Cup, the Rugby League World Cup, the Cricket World Cup, the Netball World Cup and the Commonwealth Games.
+Scotland hosts its own national sporting competitions and has independent representation at several international sporting events, including the FIFA World Cup, the UEFA Nations League, the UEFA European Championship, the Rugby World Cup, the Rugby League World Cup, the Cricket World Cup, the Netball World Cup and the Commonwealth Games.
 Scotland has its own national governing bodies, such as the Scottish Football Association (the second oldest national football association in the world) and the Scottish Rugby Union.
 Variations of football have been played in Scotland for centuries, with the earliest reference dating back to 1424.

-Football

-The world's first official international association football match was held in 1872 and was the idea of C. W. Alcock of the Football Association which was seeking to promote Association Football in Scotland.
-The match took place at the West of Scotland Cricket Club's Hamilton Crescent ground in the Partick area of Glasgow.
-The match was between Scotland and England and resulted in a 0–0 draw.
-Following this, the newly developed football became the most popular sport in Scotland.
-The Scottish Cup was first contested in 1873.
-Queen's Park F.C., in Glasgow, is probably the oldest association football club in the world outside England.

-The Scottish Football Association (SFA), the second-oldest national football association in the world, is the main governing body for Scottish association football, and a founding member of the International Football Association Board (IFAB) which governs the Laws of the Game.
-As a result of this key role in the development of the sport Scotland is one of only four countries to have a permanent representative on the IFAB; the other four representatives being appointed for set periods by FIFA.
+The world's first official international association football match, between Scotland and England was held in Glasgow on 30 November 1872, and resulted in a 0–0 draw.
+The Scottish Cup was first contested in 1873, and is the oldest trophy in association football.
+The Scottish Football Association (SFA) is the main governing body for Scottish association football, and a founding member of the International Football Association Board (IFAB) which governs the Laws of the Game.
+Scotland is one of only four countries to have a permanent representative on the IFAB; the other four representatives being appointed for set periods by FIFA.
+The SFA has responsibility for the Scotland national football team and the Scotland women's team.